Ure Museum of Greek Archaeology: Collections

 A c.
 430 BC ancient Greek oinochoe attributed to the Hasselmann Painter.

 The museum houses a collection of material from the Greek and Greco-Roman civilisations of the Mediterranean, most notably Greek and Etruscan ceramics and terracottas.
 Other exhibits include prehistoric pottery, metal and stone artifacts of Greek and Roman dates, and a collection of Egyptian antiquities, ranging from the Pre-dynastic to the Roman period.
 These include musical instruments, bronze and copper artefacts and jewellery, a funeral boat and a mummified cat's head.

 History

 The museum was created in 1922 by the first Professor of Classics at the university, Percy Ure, although it contains an earlier donation of Egyptian antiquities made by Hilda Petrie in 1909 to the then Reading University College.
 The collections have grown through the generosity of various donors, and are recognised as the fourth largest collection of Greek ceramics in Britain.
-The museum is named after Professor Ure and his wife, Dr Annie Ure, who was the museum's first curator.
+The museum is named after Professor Ure and his wife, Annie Ure, who was the museum's first curator.
 The current curator is Professor Amy C. Smith.

 Visiting

 The museum is open to the public Tuesday to Thursday between 09:00 and 16:30.
-It is on the ground floor of the north wing of the university's Edith Morley building, near entrance 5.
+It is on the ground floor of the north wing of the university's Edith Morley Building.
 Admission is free.